Brandonfzh/Cybersecurity-Portfolio-Repo/Part1/A23-Cybersecurity-at-home/README.md

-Teach my Family About a Cybersecurity Topic:
+Enhance the Cybersecurity at Your Home:

 - In this directory, I have gathered all the evidence of the completion of part A23 of the portfolio.
-- It includes pictures of security platform to scan suspicious files.
+- It includes pictures of the security enhancements implemented.